annapawlicka/bluemacs.el/README.md

 - View your timeline with UTF-8 support (including emojis)
 - Display embedded images inline (in graphical Emacs)
 - Display quote posts (posts that reference other posts)
+- Create quote posts
 - Compose and post text updates
 - Reply to posts with proper threading
 - Like and unlike posts
 - Repost and unrepost posts
+- View who reposted posts in your timeline
 - View conversation threads with replies
 - View notifications (likes, reposts, follows, mentions, replies, quotes)
 - View user profiles with avatar, bio, and stats